XueMary/vue-control-load/README.md

 main.js
 ```
-import controlLoad,{state} from 'vue-control-load'
+import {ControlLoad, state} from 'vue-control-load'
-Vue.use(controlLoad)
+Vue.use(ControlLoad)
 let gLoading = new state(Vue)

 new Vue({